 - A customer of Citibank had $26,000 in unpaid bills on their credit card statement.
 Citi offered them a debt settlement program that would have eliminated 80% of their debt, but would give them 3 years to pay it off.
 They refused the offer, and now are being sued.
 This person settled with another lender they had (Chase) for about 20%, and are trying to get the same offer from Citi.

 - Some households use Citi for both regular banking, check writing, and their credit cards.
 In one instance, a customer owed about $10,000 on their credit card and were struggling.
 They told the representative from Citi why they were behind and what they are doing about it.
 They also mentioned the other accounts, which they were considering to close.
 So Citi eventually offered a 20% reduction on the card only if they continue to use their other lending products.
 So combining services may sometimes help in pursuing a settlement.

 - One family that used the bank for over 10 years had some employment problems.
 They then fell about 90 days behind on their credit card.
 After this time they tried to find some type of settlement or abatement until they found another job.
 Citibank worked with them on a settlement package by both reducing the debts owed and lowering the interest rate.

 What other programs are offered?

 So it is possible to get assistance from this lender, though it may arguably be more difficult than some other companies.
 In addition to these debt settlement programs, Citibank also offers other hardship plans.
-Click here to learn more about other options.
-For example, they have been known to offer forbearance, loan workouts, interest rate reductions, modifications, and more to help make a debt payment more manageable.
+The lender offers a number of solutions to help struggling customers.
+For example, as part of these settlement programs, they have been known to offer forbearance, loan workouts, interest rate reductions, modifications, and more to help make a debt payment more manageable.
 The contact information is (866) 936-4814.